SummaryRead the full fact sheet

 Reduce your sedentary behaviour

-Here are some simple ideas to keep moving while you’re at home:
+Here are some simple ideas to keep you moving while you’re at home:

 - When you’re tidying up, put items away in small trips rather than taking it all together.